 Most Common Divorce Issues in Chandler, Arizona

+Child support, child custody, alimony, and division of property are among the most common issues that families and couples face when getting divorced.
 Children and finances are the two most common issues that can arise during the divorce settlement process that can slow the process down.
 It is important to understand that the decisions you make while settling your divorce can have a major impact on your financial life and personal life for years to come.
-Before finalizing your divorce or agreeing to terms that make you feel uncomfortable, you may want to speak to the Zachary Law Group, a divorce lawyer in Chandler, Arizona.
+Before finalizing your divorce or agreeing to terms that make you feel uncomfortable, you may want to speak to the Zachary Law Group, a divorce law firm in Chandler, Arizona.
 While it is understandable to want to settle your divorce as soon as possible and move on to the next chapter in your life, if you rush the process or sign a settlement without knowing your rights, you could give up important rights forever.
 Here are some common divorce issues that can make a divorce settlement more complicated:

 - Dividing Debts.
 If you have debts, you can pay off the debts, or you’ll have to determine who owns which debt.
 If the debt is in both your names, you’ll have to decide who will be responsible or whether both parties will be responsible.
 Be aware that any debt with your name on it can hurt your credit regardless of your divorce decree.
 If you plan to split debts with your ex, you’ll want to ensure that debts for which each party is solely responsible appear only in that person’s name.
-This can be a complex process, so it helps to have a divorce law firm like the Zachary Law Group in Chandler, Arizona on your side.
+This can be a complex process, so it helps to have a Chandler Arizona divorce law firm like the Zachary Law Group on your side.
 Another issue that can arise during the division of debts is when a person is subject to financial abuse.
 If your ex ran up debts without your knowledge in your name, it is important to have a qualified divorce lawyer on your side, helping you navigate the process of dividing debts and protecting your rights.
 If you believe your ex racked up debt while committing adultery, you may also have certain rights here.
+Another issue that can arise is the need to freeze assets or credit during the divorce process.
+If you have questions about dividing debts or debts and divorce, reach out to the Chandler, Arizona divorce lawyers at the Zachary Law Group today.

 - Tax Implications of Divorce.
 There are many tax implications that go along with divorce.
-If one partner pays alimony, new tax law will change how alimony can be classified for tax deductible purposes.
+If one partner pays alimony, new tax laws may change how alimony can be classified for tax deductible purposes.
 It is important to speak to both your attorney and your accountant about the tax implications of your divorce settlement.
 Sometimes one partner thinks they are getting a great deal, but then they learn about the tax burden they will face and decide to renegotiate their divorce settlement before finalizing it.
+If you have questions about how your divorce decisions will affect your taxes, reach out to the divorce lawyers at the Zachary Law Group today to learn more.

-If you are considering getting divorced in Chandler, Arizona, you need a qualified divorce attorney like the Zachary Law Group on your side.
+If you are considering getting divorced, you need an experienced Chandler Arizona divorce attorney with the Zachary Law Group on your side.
 Our firm can review your financial circumstances, your needs, goals, and help you develop a divorce agreement that is in your best interests.
 Contact us today to protect your rights and learn more about how we can help you navigate the divorce process.

 How to Get Divorced in Chandler, Arizona

 In order to get divorced in Chandler, Arizona you will need to file a Petition for Dissolution of Marriage.
 You must have been a resident of Arizona for at least 90 days in order to get divorced in the state.
 You’ll also need to ensure that your ex is served the paperwork in a timely manner.
 Finally, you and your ex will need to reach a divorce agreement regarding the division of your assets, debts, and have parenting time plans in place, if you have children.
 These concerns can sometimes be complex.
-While it is possible to get divorced without the assistance of a divorce lawyer, it is highly advisable that divorcing individuals hire a lawyer.
-The divorce law firm of the Zachary Law Group in Chandler, Arizona can help you navigate these questions and concerns, while protecting your rights.
+While it is possible to get divorced without the assistance of a divorce lawyer in Chandler Arizona, it is highly advisable that divorcing individuals hire a lawyer.
+The Chandler Arizona divorce law firm Zachary Law Group can help you navigate these questions and concerns while protecting your rights.
 Contact us today to learn more.

 If you need a divorce attorney in Chandler, then look no further.